denwilliams/slack-fly/SETUP.md

 ### 1. Create a Slack App
 1. Go to https://api.slack.com/apps
 2. Click "Create New App" → "From scratch"
-3. Name it "Meeting Whisperer" and select your workspace
+3. Name it "Slack Fly" and select your workspace

 ### 2. Configure OAuth & Permissions
 Go to "OAuth & Permissions" and add these Bot Token Scopes: